ant512/Woopsi/Woopsi/examples/defaultstyle/readme.txt

   When creating a new object, developers have the option of passing in a pointer to a "GadgetStyle" object.
 This contains definitions of all the colours used by a gadget, and the font used.
-If no style object is specified, the gadget falls back to using values from the defaultGadgetStyle object instead.
+If no style object is specified, the gadget falls back to using values from the global defaultGadgetStyle object instead.

   Changing the properties of the defaultGadgetStyle object will affect all objects created subsequently.
 Note that each gadget makes its own copy of the